Chanty

 Security

 Both Brosix and Skype use AES 256-bit encryption, one of the strongest algorithms on the market.
 Customers using Brosix private network have direct control over which users can access the network.
-On the other hand, Skype’s free public app allows strangers to reach out and contact users.
+On the other hand, Skype’s free public app allowed strangers to reach out and contact users.
 There are privacy settings for this, but the standard setting allows unknown contacts to send messages and call users.

 Brosix vs Skype